Battle of Kłecko: Background

-The battle
+Battle

 The Polish army had 12,000 soldiers, mostly cavalry, while the Swedes had 7,000 men with strong artillery units.
 According to the battle plan of Czarniecki, two Polish cavalry regiments (under Mariusz Stanislaw Jaskolski and Jacek Szemberk) were to engage the Swedes on a dike across a swampy stream called Welnianka, near the village of Brzozogaj.
 The dike was a trap, behind which four experienced Polish regiments awaited the enemy.

 The plan initially was a success, and after an exchange of fire, the Poles organized a retreat towards the dike.
 Swedish soldiers began to chase them, but the trap failed, when the four awaiting regiments entered the fray too soon.
 The Swedes retreated to their well-prepared positions, preventing the destruction of their army.
 Due to strong Swedish fire, the Poles did not attack their camp, and the battle ended after five hours.
 According to the Swedish description of the battle, the Polish forces were chased out and pursued.
 The Polish losses in the battle are highly disputed: Stefan Czarniecki, the Polish commander, claimed he had sustained about 70 dead and wounded.
 John Thurloe, secretary to the council of state in England, wrote about 600 killed in the battle itself, with another 1,400 more killed during the pursuit.
 German historian Samuel von Pufendorf made a similar estimation of 600 killed on the field, but with as many as 2,500 killed during the pursuit.
 21 Polish standards were also lost.
 The Swedish losses in the battle were 100 killed and wounded, according to their commander Carl Gustaf Wrangel, or, according to other sources, about 428 killed and perhaps twice as many, or more, wounded.